Business owner reviewing a loan offer document at desk

 Bobby Friel, Basecamp Funding Founder

-Bobby Friel is the founder of Basecamp Funding, a business loan marketplace connecting business owners with 70+ lending partners across all 50 states.
-With over 20 years of experience in banking and mortgage lending, Bobby has seen thousands of loan offers and knows exactly which numbers lenders count on you ignoring.
-Based in Colorado's Vail Valley, Bobby works with businesses from startups to $10M+ commercial acquisitions.
+Bobby Friel is the founder of Basecamp Funding, a commercial financing marketplace connecting established operators with a network of specialist lenders across all 50 states.
+With over 20 years of experience in banking and finance, Bobby has seen thousands of loan offers and knows exactly which numbers lenders count on you ignoring.
+Based in Colorado's Vail Valley, Bobby works with everything from growing businesses to $20M+ commercial acquisitions.

 See What You Qualify For